 Victor Niederhoffer’s book is old – published in 1997.
 Does Niderhoffer’s hypothesis still hold?
 It does:

 The first real drawdown happened in 1974, and the strategy never really recovered after that.
-The decade long bull market of 2010-2020 made the strategy recover somewhat.
+The decade-long bull market of 2010-2020 made the strategy recover somewhat.

 The reason why this strategy seems to work is because of the occasionally large losers when January is down.
 For example, it happened in 1974 and 2008, two years which went on to fall substantially the rest of the year.
 When you avoid big drawdown you can start compounding from a higher level.